 McGill has no hard feelings toward the city, who called the tree “dangerous” in the letter mandating its removal.

 McGill hired an arborist to do a sonogram of the roots earlier this year and found they were already 20% compromised then.
-It’s certainly more since an “explosion of fungus” around the base of the tree occurred over the last nine months.
+It’s certainly more since an “explosion of fungus” around the base of the tree occurred over the past nine months.
 The arborists said the decline is partially due to climate change—the native Pacific Northwest tree is not equipped to survive the drastic heat waves and cold freezes we regularly experience now.

 Despite the unexpected expense, the couple is not posting a GoFundMe or asking for money at the celebration of life.